Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 Using generic functions, we can define all relevant operators for a user-defined type, but it is also possible to handle all operators in a single function, `Ops`.
 This function is called a "group generic method" because it handles a group of generic functions; other group methods are `Math`, `Complex`, and `Summary`, which we will not cover here.

-If we define the function `Ops.modulus` it will be called for all operators of `modulus` objects where the operator function is not defined.
+If we define the function `Ops.modulus`, it will be called for all operators of `modulus` objects where the operator function is not defined.
 That is, if we have defined `` `+.modulus` `` as above, that function will be preferred over `Ops.modulus`, but otherwise, if one or both of the operands are of type `modulus`, then `Ops.modulus` will be called.

 We can define it like this: